Thomas-More-Digital-Innovation/2526-ITF-003-ip-terminals-netwerklokalen/README.md

 # IP Terminals

-This repository contains the configuration and build system for custom IP Terminal images, designed for use in Thomas More network classrooms.
-Based on **NixOS**, these images provide a robust, immutable environment for network debugging and configuration.
+This repository contains the configuration, CAD designs, and build system for custom IP Terminal images used in Thomas More network classrooms.
+Based on **NixOS**, these images provide a robust, immutable environment for network debugging and configuration, housed in a custom 3D-printed enclosure.

+---

+## 🖨️ Part 1: Hardware & 3D Printing

+To assemble the physical IP Terminal housing, you can 3D print the enclosure components.
+The 3D model files are located in the [3d](./3d) directory.

+### 📦 Print Components & Files
+* **Main Enclosure / Case**: Use the **[3d/ip-terminal.stl](./3d/ip-terminal.stl)** model.
+* **LCD Buttons**: Use the **[3d/1.44lcd_button_stick.STL](./3d/1.44lcd_button_stick.STL)** model for the LCD buttons.

+---

+## 🏗️ Part 2: Software & RPI Image Building

+This part covers the setup, compilation, installation, and deployment of the custom NixOS-based operating system on the Raspberry Pi 4.

-## 🚀 Key Features
+### 🚀 Key Features
 - **Immutable Environment**: Root filesystem is read-only by default (stateless).
 - **Network Tools**: Pre-installed `nmap`, `dnsutils`, `traceroute`, `netcat`, and more.
 - **Custom Configuration**: A built-in `config` tool to manage network settings via TUI.
 - **Hardware Integration**: Support for LCD displays and custom service for IP monitoring.
 - **Remote Management**: SSH enabled by default (User: `cisco`, Password: `cisco`).

----

-## 🛠️ Getting Started
+### 🛠️ Getting Started

-### 1. Install Nix
+#### 1. Install Nix
 To build these images, you need the Nix package manager:
 ```bash
 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```

-### 2. Configure Nix
+#### 2. Configure Nix
 Enable Flakes and Cross-Compilation by adding the following to `/etc/nix/nix.conf`:
 ```text
 experimental-features = nix-command flakes
 extra-platforms = aarch64-linux arm-linux i686-linux
 ```

----

-## 🏗️ Building the Image
+### 🏗️ Building the Image
 You can build different variants of the SD card image using the Nix flake.
-NOTE: Building can take a while.
-Some packages are downloaded from cachix and others are built from source.
+*NOTE: Building can take a while.
+Some packages are downloaded from Cachix and others are built from source.*

 | Variant | Command |
 | :--- | :--- |